 I can explain it in simple ways.
 Everyone might use a table plugin, likely to be TablePress.
-You might have created lesser than 10 tables using at some 10 posts, but the TablePress script loads on every page of the site including Homepage.
+You might have created less than 10 tables using at some 10 posts, but the TablePress script loads on every page of the site, including the Homepage.

-You can see this site homepage loads Page builder scripts while the page is built on Gutenberg.
+You can see the below site loads Page builder scripts while the page is built on Gutenberg.
 Thus by disabling the builder CSS & JS, you can reduce the page size by 3000ms.
 This how you need to remove the unwanted CSS & JS.

 Just head over to any page and click on “Script Manager” in the top bar and you will get an option like this to turn off unused scripts in the page.

 The above screenshot from PerfMatters clearly defines the file size and an easy option to disable the scripts.

 Wait for a few days and see the Core Web Vitals score in Search Console magically gets improved.

 Most CDNs just cache your files (CSS, JS, images & HTML) into their POP locations and deliver fast loading pages.
 Normal CDN's doesn't alter the image and serve to end-user as it is present in your site.

 But image needs to be compressed, should be delivered as adaptive images based on the user device, adding image width, and then need to deliver in WebP format.

 Image CDN comes into play to solve the issue, and Cincopa.com wrote a nice guide on the difference between normal & image CDN.The ideal job of image CDN is

 - Delivering the right image size for the user's browser viewport;